 When the manuscript is accepted for publication, the authors agree to automatically transfer the copyright to the Japan Society of Histochemistry and Cytochemistry, and agree that the manuscript will not be published elsewhere in any language without the consent of the copyright holder.

-Articles in Acta Histochemica et Cytochemica are published under the Creative Commons License (CC-BY), which permits use, distribution and reproduction of the articles in any medium provided that the original work is properly cited.
+Articles in Acta Histochemica et Cytochemica are published under the Creative Commons License (CC-BY-NC), which permits use, distribution and reproduction of the articles in any medium provided that the original work is properly cited and is not used for commercial purposes.